jochemin/samourai-dojo/doc/DOCKER_setup.md

 Exit the logs with CTRL+C when the syncing of the database has completed.

-* Retrieve the Tor onion addresses (v2 and v3) of the API of your Dojo
+* Retrieve the Tor onion addresses (v2 and v3) of the API of your Dojo and the explorer

 ```
 ./dojo.sh onion